msr8/attiny85/readme.md

 <br>

 **NOTE: The creator is NOT responsible for whatever you do.
-These codes are made and published for educational purposes ONLY! (or to troll your friends IF you have their permission lol)**
+These codes are made and published just as a proof of concept**

 <br>

 # Payloads

 This is just a description of what each payloads does.
-More information and a line by line explanation can be found in the [Payloads](https://github.com/msr8/attiny85/tree/main/Payloads) folder
+More information and a line by line explanation can be found in their respective folders under the [Payloads](https://github.com/msr8/attiny85/tree/main/Payloads) folder

 <br>

-**RickRoll:** Opens up the [rickroll video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) on youtube
+**[Win/Mac] RickRoll:** Opens up the [rickroll video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) on youtube

-**Script Runner:** Runs any powershell/bash script on the user's computer.
+**[Win/Mac] Script Runner:** Runs any powershell/bash script on the user's computer.
 By default it is set to run speak.[ps1](https://github.com/msr8/attiny85/blob/main/Shell%20Scripts/powershell/speak.ps1)/[sh](https://github.com/msr8/attiny85/blob/main/Shell%20Scripts/bash/speak.sh)